Gordon Sutherland: Biography

 Having gained a Carnegie Fellowship, Sutherland was able to return to Cambridge, this time to Lennard-Jones’s group where he worked with W G Penney on trying to understand the reasons for the very weak Raman spectra of hydrazine and hydrogen peroxide.
-This was resolved, as was the that for the ozone spectrum.
+This was resolved, as was that for the ozone spectrum.

 Sutherland then successfully applied for the Stokes Studentship tenable at Pembroke College, and was elected to a Staff Fellowship the following year.
 He soon built up a group of very able researchers, including Gordon K T Conn and Mansel Davies.